 - Control Panels: cPanel (WHM), Plesk, Webmin & Virtualmin vs. Command Line Administration

-- Server Extensions: the LAMP/WAMP/LNMP stack + Databases & Programming Languages
+- Server Extensions: the LAMP/WAMP/LEMP stack + Databases & Programming Languages

 - Account Extras: what bonuses, perks, free offers, etc. are bundled with a new account

 - Technical Support: the ability of the data center staff or hosting company to support clients